simulanics/XojoScript/README.md

 ```
 ./xojoscript --s filename
-(*currently compiles test.txt file and immediately runs it in the VM)
+(*currently compiles test.txt file and immediately runs it in the VM if no source file is specified.)
 ```

 Debugging 🔍